 Below: this Sylvestris pine design I made for one of the students at the 2008 edition of Tony Tickles amazing “BURRS” Bonsai weekends in the UK.

-Below: as a former member of the online Bonsai forums like BonsaiTalk and IBC.
-I helped many Bonsai friends with there questions and with there styling problems or possibilities.
+Below: as a former member of online Bonsai forums like BonsaiTalk and IBC.
+I helped many Bonsai friends with their questions and with their styling problems or possibilities.
 This one I made when someone asked for styling advice when he posted a picture of his pine.
 With the help of photoshop, I made this suggestion for him.
 In this way, I did help many with their questions and that was very much fun for me and a pleasure to do!

 Below: this drawing was made just for my evening demo at “BURRS” in 2007.
-Those demos were always fun to do with a lot of humour between us demonstrators and the students who were completely relaxed after a day long of hard work on their trees, a great meal in their stomach and a fine selection of different kinds of beer and hard liquor and snacks from all around this great planet close at hand!
+Those demos were always fun to do with a lot of humour between us demonstrators and the students who were completely relaxed after a day-long of hard work on their trees, a great meal in their stomachs and a fine selection of different kinds of beer and hard liquor and snacks from all around this great planet close at hand!

-Below: another “BURRS” 2008 design I made for a student.
+Below: is another “BURRS” 2008 design I made for a student.

 In early May 2014, I had my German Bonsai friend Dirk over for what we both call: another day of Bonsai fun in the sun!
-That day he fell in love with my midsize Wells Yamadori Hawthorn that I had collected years earlier and had since than prepared for it first real styling.
-Because of (in this case) her sexy trunk movement I had named it after the old sexy filmstar “Mae West”!
+That day he fell in love with my midsize Wells Yamadori Hawthorn that I had collected years earlier and had since then prepared for its first real styling.
+Because of (in this case) her sexy trunk movement I named it after the old sexy Movie star “Mae West”!
 The one from the immortal film phrase: is that a gun in your pocket?
 Or are you just happy to see me?!
-She is famous for wearing low cut ultra tight long dresses that became wide from just below her knees and a thick Boa around her shoulders.
-That iconic image stout model for the original Coca-Cola bottle and resemblance the trunkline and the base of this Hawthorn that you can see in the below picture!
+She is famous for wearing low-cut ultra tight long dresses that became wide from just below her knees and a thick Boa around her shoulders.
+That iconic image stout model for the original Coca-Cola bottle and resemblance the trunk line and the base of this Hawthorn that you can see in the below picture!

 Below: see the resemblance?!
 Another one of her famous sayings was: